ialbluwi/11102-f25/lessons/images-python.md

 Let's define a function that receives an image and a brightness factor, and returns a new image with increased brightness.

 To change the brightness of an image, we need to change the R, G, and B values of each pixel by multiplying them with the same factor.
 For example, if the factor is `0.5`, the RGB values will be halved, making the image darker.
 If the factor is `2.0`, the RGB values will be doubled, making the image brighter.
-However, we need to ensure that the RGB values do not exceed `255`, as this is the maximum value for each channel.
+If the resulting value exceeds `255`, Pillow will automatically make it `255`.

 ```python
 from PIL import Image